 1. Use exit-intent to meet shoppers right before they abandon their carts

-Shopping cart abandonment popups are tricky because you don't want to display them at the wrong time.
-That is, if someone is still in the process of making a purchase (i.e. not abandoning their cart), it can be jarring to display a popup before they start to leave.
+The tricky part about shopping cart abandonment popups is that you need to display them at the right time.
+If someone is still in the process of making a purchase (i.e. not abandoning their cart), you definitely don’t want to display a popup before they start to leave.

-One of the best ways to address this is with an exit intent trigger, like the one offered in website popups by GetSiteControl.
+One of the best ways to address this is with exit-intent popups, like the ones offered by Getsitecontrol.

-By triggering your popup cart offer with exit intent, you can wait until right before a visitor is about to leave to display your offer.
+By triggering your popup upon with exit intent, you can wait until right before a visitor is about to leave to display your offer.